Introduction

 Castellor is a boutique B&B overlooking the sea in Cemaes Bay on the rugged north coast of Anglesey

-5. Dolgellau, Machynlleth & Southern Eryri | Snowdonia
+5. Dolgellau, Machynlleth and Southern Eryri | Snowdonia

 The two charming market towns of Dolgellau and Machynlleth lie towards the southern end of Eryri | Snowdonia National Park.